 See Exhibit 7 for a map of existing truck routes and Exhibit 10 for a map of proposed truck routes.
-It should be noted that truck turns to/from College Avenue to Appleton Street will be very difficult and should only be attempted during off peak hours.
-Large vehicles will need the entire intersection area to complete turning movements.
+It should be noted that due to roadway right of way limitations, truck turns to/from College Avenue to Appleton Street would be very difficult and should only be attempted during off peak hours.
+Large vehicles would need the entire intersection area to complete turning movements.

 Figure 43: Proposed Truck Routes

 Proposed truck routes on College Avenue, Appleton Street and Franklin

-Street.
+Street